zuiko21/minimOS/architecture.md

             EOR #$4000         ; *** assume generic addresses start @ $4000 and no more than 16k is used ***
 ; We can assume C clead here
-            ADC dynmem         ; the location of this driver's variables ; the above value could be directly read from an X-indexed array, saving one local STA (tmptr)        ; address is corrected!
+            ADC dynmem         ; the location of this driver's variables STA (tmptr)        ; address is corrected!
             INY                ; go for next offset (assume 16-bit indexes) INY